Nevenall/bookshelf/README.md

 # bookshelf
-A simple web frame to style and serve rendered html fragments
+A simple web frame application to style and serve rendered html fragments